Icepenguins101/charms-bar-port/README.md

 <br />
 <br />
 Q: I'm trying to ALT+F4 the program but it won't let me.
 Why?<br />
+A: This was meant to fix a crash bug.
+Use Task Manager if you want to stop the program.
 <br />
 <br />
 Q: When I open the Start menu in Windows 10 the charms clock is not visible, why is that?<br />